 Day 5: The Line Visitor Center

-The visitor experience center is free and impressive — immersive screens, architectural models, and a VR experience of what The Line will look like when complete.
-A 170 km mirrored structure, 500m tall, 200m wide, housing 9 million people with zero cars and AI-managed everything.
+The visitor experience center is free and genuinely impressive — immersive screens, architectural models, and a VR experience of what The Line will look like when complete.
+Picture a 170 km mirrored structure, 500m tall, 200m wide, housing 9 million people with zero cars and AI-managed everything.

-From designated viewpoints, you can see the actual construction.
-Massive earthworks, crane forests, and the beginning of foundation structures stretching to the horizon.
+From designated viewpoints, you can see the actual construction: massive earthworks, crane forests, and the beginning of foundation structures stretching to the horizon.
 The scale is staggering.
-Whether it will work as envisioned is a question I can't answer.
+Whether it works as envisioned is still an open question.
 But seeing it in progress is unlike anything else on Earth.

 Day 6: Snorkeling and Sunset

-A gentler day.
-Snorkeling from a beach near the hotel.
-The shallow reefs (3-5m) were healthy and colorful — parrotfish, surgeonfish, and a curious moray eel that poked its head out of a crevice to inspect my mask.
+Keep one day gentle.
+Snorkel from a beach near the hotel, where the shallow reefs (3-5m) run healthy and colorful — parrotfish, surgeonfish, and the occasional curious moray eel that pokes its head out of a crevice to inspect your mask.

-Sunset from a cliff overlooking the Red Sea.
-The water turned from blue to gold to deep orange.
-The desert behind me was silent.
-The only sound was waves on rock.
+Then take the sunset from a cliff overlooking the Red Sea.
+The water turns from blue to gold to deep orange.
+The desert behind you stays silent.
+The only sound is waves on rock.

 Day 7: Departure

-The flight back to Jeddah.
-Looking out the window, I could see the NEOM coastline stretching south, the construction zones visible as geometric scars on the desert floor, and beyond them, untouched desert and reef continuing toward the horizon.
+On the flight back to Jeddah, look out the window and you can trace the NEOM coastline stretching south, the construction zones visible as geometric scars on the desert floor, and beyond them, untouched desert and reef continuing toward the horizon.

-NEOM is the strangest place I've ever visited.
-It's simultaneously the ancient world (Nabataean carvings, fishing villages, pristine reefs) and the imagined future (The Line, AI cities, manufactured snow).
+NEOM is one of the strangest places you can visit.
+It is simultaneously the ancient world (Nabataean carvings, fishing villages, pristine reefs) and the imagined future (The Line, AI cities, manufactured snow).
 Whether the future vision succeeds or not, the present reality — unspoiled diving, spectacular desert, authentic coastal culture — is worth the trip on its own terms.

 For the diving deep-dive, read our NEOM Red Sea guide.
 For practical planning, see our NEOM FAQ.
 Al-Ula pairs naturally for anyone exploring Saudi Arabia's desert heritage.